Evaluation Methodologies in Software Protection Research: Experiments with Human Subjects

 \section{Experiments with Human Subjects}

-In the large body of literature studied in this survey, few papers present experiments in which the performance of human subjects deploying software protection or attacks on protected software is evaluated.
-Table~\ref{tab:human} summarizes our findings on these papers.
+In the large body of literature studied in this survey, few papers present experiments in which the performance of human subjects deploying SP or attacks on protected software is evaluated. \Cref{tab:human} summarizes our findings on these papers.
+A more complete \cref{tab:human_full} can be found in \Cref{sec:suppl_human} in the supplemental material.
 Notice that this list excludes papers that merely discuss how a human performs some analysis or uses some tool.
-In these papers, the performance of the humans is analyzed and evaluated to gather knowledge about the strength of protections.
+In the papers listed in \cref{tab:human}, the performance of the humans is analyzed and evaluated to gather knowledge about the strength of SPs.